 A student's Educational Plan (E.P.) serves as a guide for the sequencing of the required courses reflected in the program of study.
-School official develops the plan before the selected applicant enrolls.
-Changes in the plan may be requested by contacting the appropriate Coordinator or Registrar.
-Student must have Coordinator's approval prior to deviation from the educational plan.
+A college official develops the plan before the selected applicant enrolls.
+Changes in the plan may be requested by contacting the Registrar.
+The student must have approval from the Associate Dean or Coordinator prior to deviation from the educational plan.
 Deviation in the EP may jeopardize enrollment and completion of the program of study.
 Educational Plans reflect all required courses for nursing enrolled students; this plan must be followed by students of all classifications.